This how to get your home ready for spring post is sponsored by K&N Filters. All thoughts and opinions are my own.

 Spring has sprung friends!
 I walked outside last week and saw my snowball bush was about to bloom, my grass is greener and growing and bees are hanging out around my flowers.
 I also ditched my jeans for shorts and a tank!
 With the changes outside come changes inside.
 Today I thought I’d share how to get your home ready for spring.

-- Clean out the closets – This morning I switched out the clothes and shoes in my closet from winter to spring.
+This morning I switched out the clothes and shoes in my closet from winter to spring.
 It’s exciting seeing all the clothes you haven’t seen in a few months.
-I also cleaned out the hall closet, guest closet, and my fridge.
+I also cleaned out the hall closet, guest closet, and fridge.
 Nice having everything organized!

 My HVAC system is also older, I don’t know about you, but I don’t want to replace it anytime soon.
 High airflow helps reduce HVAC system strain and requires less energy, which can translate to savings.
 When a filter becomes extremely clogged, airflow through the filter begins to slow, which can force an HVAC system to work harder to compensate.
 Rinsing and cleaning K&N’s Lifetime Washable Home Air Filter helps keep your HVAC system running smoothly without breaking the bank.